B o r r o w e d

 Jagged Recollections

-No matter which direction she turned, Sister surely heard in Jesse's rantings the echo of the Burney overseer ol' Isaac.
+Louvenia had been imprisoned in Jesse's jail for years by the time Alex and I came to her after our folks' passing.
+For so long he'd convinced her that if she walked out on him he'd get the law down on her.
+He warned that she'd then get no farther than the chain-gang he'd convinced her was all but waiting around each and every corner she might turn down.
+Sister surely heard in Jesse's rantings the echo of the Burney overseer ol' Isaac.
 When you live in brutality long enough, the layers of scars blind you to your options.
 But there were precious few for us, so best keep at your ironing board with the kitchen curtains pulled tight.
 Maybe then you won't catch yourself gazing into that dead end alley to see if you're still dying.
-But then you already know that you are.
+But by then how could you deny the truth?

-We seldom left that hell hole of a kitchen 'cept to deliver our ironing or go buy more soap to pour into more tubs.
+We seldom left that hell hole of a kitchen 'cept to deliver our ironing or to go buy more soap to pour into more tubs.
 Well, maybe it was too easy to blame Jesse—a poor soul also a slave, slave to his bottle—but we had to find a way out, Louvenia and me.
 Mind you, I knew there were only two options for our women: being bent over a tub or being a bent over whore.

 "Look at them whores out there on the street past Jesse's alley," Louvenia challenged.
 "They know what I's talkin' about!"